-4. Your utility function is U=log(2C) where C is the amount of consumption you have in any given period.
-Your income is 40,000 Euro/year and there is a 2% chance that you will be involved in a catastrophic accident that will cost you 30,000 euro next year.

-a) What is your expected utility?
+Ex.4) Your utility function is U=ln(2C), where C is the amount of consumption you have in any given period.
+Your income is \notin 40.000/year and there is a 2% chance that you will be involved in a catastrophic accident that will cost you \notin 30.000 next year c) What is the most that you would be willing to pay for insurance, given your utility functions?

-b) Calculate an actuarially fair insurance premium.
+- a) What is your expected utility? - b) Calculate an actuarially fair insurance premium.
 What would your expected utility be were you to purchase the actuarially fair insurance premium?